-6 Suppliers, contractors and other people not employed by the organisation
+6. Suppliers, contractors and other people not employed by the organisation

-Employees should report any incidents of bullying or harassment by students, customers, suppliers, visitors or others to their line manager, who should notify Dean of School/Director of Service in order to take appropriate action and seek advice from the School/Service designated People & OD Partner.
+Employees should report any incidents of bullying or harassment by students, customers, suppliers, visitors or others to their line manager, who should notify the relevant of the Senior Management Team in order to take appropriate action and seek advice from the Faculty/Other Academic Unit/Service designated People & OD Partner.

-Students should refer to the relevant Dean of School in the first instance, further guidance can be found in the Dealing with Personal Harassment: Policy and Guidelines - a document for students, and also the Student Complaints Procedure.
+Students should refer to the relevant Dean in the first instance, further guidance can be found in the Dealing with Personal Harassment: Policy and Guidelines - a document for students, and also the Student Complaints Procedure.

-The University encourages all employees and students who have other protected characteristics to provide this information so that the University can be aware of the differences within employee and student population so that is can address more fully issues of equality.
+The University encourages all employees and students who have other protected characteristics to provide this information so that the University can be aware of the differences within employee and student population so that can address more fully issues of equality.